Most Popular Golfing Packages

 - Here is a secret tip for golfers playing in Thailand that want the best of worlds, good weather and good prices.
 During the middle of the “green” season during the months of June, July, and August south west winds from the Indian Ocean bring in rain laden clouds over most of the region.
 This produces heavy downpours almost like clockwork practically every afternoon.

-Indochina has no doubt become one of the leading destinations in the world for visiting golfers.
-There are now over 325 golf courses with new one’s appearing on a regular basis to accommodate the large numbers of golf travellers.
+South East Asia has no doubt become one of the leading destinations in the world for visiting golfers.
+There are now over 365 golf courses with new one’s appearing on a regular basis to accommodate the large numbers of golf travellers.

 Here are a few special golf tips that if well understood will ensure that you have an excellent time on the links in Indochina.

-Golf in Indochina can be a bit different to what you are used to, and certain aspects of etiquette must be strictly adhered to.
+Golf in South East Asis can be a bit different to what you are used to, and certain aspects of etiquette must be strictly adhered to.
 You must remember that you are in a country that has completely different culture and customs, and you must adapt to this as a visitor.

 - The style in Thailand, Indonesia, and Cambodia is certainly a more relaxed when organizing things, and although this can lead to great frustration, it is very impolite to show this, and certainly will not lead to any great assistance.
 A simple smile and show of courtesy goes a very long way on the golf course.

-- When playing golf in Indochina remember you are a visitor, and respect the locals who are also playing.
+- When playing golf in South East Asia remember you are a visitor, and respect the locals who are also playing.
 Golf is still quite a new sport out here and they are not quite so familiar with the etiquette that we have been taught.

-- I had never come across playing in a 5 ball before I moved here.
-One particular group of locals in Indonesia had 2 caddies each, (one for the umbrella and one for the clubs) meaning there were 15 people walking up every hole.
+- I have never come across playing in a 5 ball before.
 Quite a sight I can assure you.
 More than often, they will not stand aside and let you play through as they are not so familiar with this concept of golf.
 However, if they are holding your game up, if you are a 2 ball for example, a polite request may solve the problem.
 Getting frustrated and hitting balls into their group is certainly not the thing to do.

 - Call holes at par 3’s are also a fairly unique feature in Thailand.
 When all of your group’s balls are on the green, simply have your caddy mark the ball, then stand aside and let the group behind play their tee shots.
 You then proceed onto the green and complete the hole.
 The concept of this is to speed up play but I am not convinced that it works at all.
 However, it is a rule on many of the courses and must be adhered to.

-- The refreshment and drink stops that are located every 3 or 4 holes are a great concept in Indochina.
+- The refreshment and drink stops that are located every 3 or 4 holes are a great concept in South East Asia.
 When you stop for a break, remember to ensure that you do not fall behind the group in front.
 By maintaining your group in relation to the players in front will avoid any unnecessary confrontation on the course with other groups behind.